 The SWC develops low-cost technologies that help keep these stripper wells operating.
 The benefit to the rural areas where stripper well production plays an important economic role will be job creation and enhanced economic growth.
 The benefit to the larger citizenry will be reduced oil and gas imports.

 The Stripper Well Consortium (SWC) was been active from 2001 to 2015, funding between nine and fourteen projects per year.
 A total of ninety-one projects have received cost-share funding under the SWC program.
 This project summary focuses on work completed since May 2004.
 Some of the technologies that have been successfully developed by the SWC include:

 Technology transfer is very important to the success of this project.
 The SWC has published a brochure, "Keeping the Home Wells Flowing: Helping Small Independent Oil and Gas Producers Develop New Technology Solutions", that highlights the importance of stripper wells and the role they play in helping to meet the nation's energy demand.
 They have also developed a Public Broadcasting program, "Independent Oil: Rediscovering America's Forgotten Wells", which presents a similar message.
 Both of these products have been widely distributed.

 Technology Transfer activities conducted include:

 The SWC project is complete.
-Details concerning project funded by the SWC can be found on the SWC website [external site].
+Details concerning project funded by the SWC can be found in the reports below